DeplanckeLab/ENHPATHY4/README.md

 - Intermediate/advanced usage of R is a plus

 **Pre-requisites - material & software**
 - The participants must use a laptop with install permissions (admin).
 R and Rstudio should be installed on their machine.
-A list of packages to be installed will be communicated during the course, it includes the following:
+Two packages need to be installed, with their dependencies:
 ```r
 install.packages("Seurat")
 install.packages("data.table")